OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/7 November 2015.md

 - A critical **timeline split** recently occurred; the group narrowly avoided a destructive reality.
 - Chaos and psychological disintegration were symptoms of an impending timeline shift.
 - **Continued awareness** is essential to avoid falling into destructive potential realities.
-- Warning to remain alert when physical symptoms or anomalies appear within the group.
 - Reminder that apparent outcomes may not reflect deeper truths.

 ---